 8. Destructive Behavior

 Destructive behavior is a common sign of anxiety in dogs.
-When they experience anxiety, dogs tend to scratch, pull, dig with claws and nails.
+When they experience anxiety, dogs tend to scratch, pull, and dig with claws and nails.

 Dogs in a heightened state of anxiety may try to escape by destroying furniture, doors, and windows, as well as their crates.
 When your dog is experiencing an anxiety attack, destructive behavior may be accompanied by digging and escape.